 3. Social Anxiety

 People who live alone invariably suffer from some sort of anxiety or another.
 They fear uncertainty and are crippled by an overwhelming sense of distress that may interfere with their daily activities.
 Sometimes it might prompt a panic attack, social anxiety disorders or particular phobias.
+Also avoid the foods that cause anxiety.

-4. Obsessive Compulsive Disorder or OCD
+4. Obsessive-Compulsive Disorder or OCD

 This is one of the rarer fallouts of living alone.
 This is actually a vicious circle.
 Loneliness causes OCD and people with OCD are shunned by their peers, which amplifies their loneliness and makes their condition even more severe.
 One particular kind of OCD that lonely people may display is the habit of hoarding.